kalanicraig/AHRDiachronicConversation/AHRArticle.md

 <section id="introduction" markdown=1>

 # To Do Cleanup
-- Add diacritical marks to Gomez and other proper names
+- *DID NOT DO THESE* Add diacritical marks to Gomez and other proper names
 - Document list of names for which we normalized or stripped diacritical marks in English
   - strip diacritical marks from English texts entirely
   - Gomez/Gomes, Fernandes/z, Hernandez/s (regex?)